AdminTurnedDevOps/PearsonCourses/kubernetes-ai-and-ml/Section4/readme.md

 You can do this by running `k8sgpt generate`.
 A brower will open to generate the token.

-Run `k8sgpt auth` add to set it in k8sgpt.
+Run `k8sgpt auth add` add to set it in k8sgpt.

 You can provide the password directly using the --password flag.